Good Days and Bad Days

 “I have a headache.
 Why?
 I was feeling so good the last few days.
 What changed?”

-As you may notice, everything in the thoughts after “I have a headache” is either: a judgment, a comparison, a labeling, a wishing it away, or a “poor me” attitude.
+As you may notice, everything in the thoughts after “I have a headache” is either a judgment, a comparison, a labeling, a wishing it away, anticipation of how the future will go, or a “poor me” attitude.
 Each of these immediately nullifies any acceptance you may have had.
-Each one is a refusal to accept how you feel in that moment, a refusal to accept you simply have a headache.
+Each one is a refusal to accept how you feel in that moment, rather than simply accepting you have a headache.

 Sports Psychology Can Teach Us Something